bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-19-how-to-choose-life-partners.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life seeks partners who have done their own emotional healing work and take responsibility for their feelings, reactions, and personal growth rather than expecting you to fix their problems or manage their emotions.</p>
+<p>Joa seeks partners who have done their own emotional healing work and take responsibility for their feelings, reactions, and personal growth rather than expecting you to fix their problems or manage their emotions.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 4</span></h3>
 <p>Shared values about money, family, career, and life priorities create the foundation for lasting partnership.
-The ultimate life discusses these important topics honestly before making long-term commitments to avoid future conflicts and disappointments.</p>
+Joa discusses these important topics honestly before making long-term commitments to avoid future conflicts and disappointments.</p>
 </div>

 <div class="verse">